There is a reason why standard Future,

 API, but will be extended when needed.

 The main implementation complexity arises from the last (recursive) use case example.
-CancellableFuture
+CancellableFuture created by flatMap needs to keep references to

 its base futures, in recursive case that means we need to keep whole chain of references to all base futures, and it's growing all the time.